 Litigation and Housing Law

-The clinic includes both a one-semester seminar to teach basic substantive housing law as well as refine trial advocacy skills.
+The clinic includes a weekly seminar to teach basic substantive housing law as well as refine trial advocacy skills.
 There is yearlong supervised client representation in housing-related cases.
 The caseload includes trials, administrative proceedings and interaction with low-income clients.
 Students handle eviction cases, rent escrow cases, abatement of substandard building conditions and other enforcement of residents' rights.